Apprenticeship Training

 Registered apprenticeships are training programs in which participants get the opportunity to “earn while they learn,” with tuition costs covered by employers and labor-management organizations who gain access to a pool of skilled, productive, and safe workers.

-In 2019, Illinois had more than 17,000 active apprentices – a growth of 44% since 2011.
+Illinois currently has more than 22,000 active apprentices – a growth of 77% since 2014.
 Through registered apprenticeship programs, the construction industry– which accounts for 85% of all apprentices – offers the largest privately-financed system of higher education in Illinois.

 Construction apprenticeship programs invest more than $136 million annually in worker skills development.